LineageOS/lineage_wiki/pages/libvirt-qemu.md

 #### Additional build dependencies required for Intel Broadwell and later GPUs

 * Install the package `python3-ply` with this command: `python3 -m pip install ply`.
-* Provide Intel OpenCL C compiler executable at `prebuilts/intel-clc/intel_clc`.
+* For versions earlier than LineageOS 23.0, provide Intel OpenCL C compiler executable at `prebuilts/intel-clc/intel_clc`.

 #### Add GPU to the virtual machine